MRtrix3/mrtrix3/docs/reference/commands/dirmerge.rst

 -  **-unipolar_weight value** set the weight given to the unipolar electrostatic repulsion model compared to the bipolar model (default: 0.2).

+-  **-firstisfirst** choose the first volume in the list from the first shell, rather than choosing such from the shell with the most volumes (replicates behaviour prior to version 3.1.0)

 Standard options
 ^^^^^^^^^^^^^^^^